fastrgv/RufasSok/README.md

 -------------------------------------------------------
 * use mouse drag to change size of puzzle window
 * (0..9) set solution method for hbox, where :
    * 0 "quickest" using 6 heuristics+inertia
    * 1 "move-efficient" +inertia
    * 2 suppress hungarian estimator (for dense puzzles)
    * 3 like 0 but single-step
    * 4 like 0 but using only 5-heuristics
    * 5 like 0 but using 1-heuristic (meth10)
    * 6 like 1 but using 1-heuristic (meth11)
    * 7 like 2 but using 1-heuristic (meth12)
    * 8 like 3 but using 1-heuristic (meth13)
    * 9 like 4 but using 1-heuristic (meth14)

 -----------------------------------------------------------------

-Linux Note:  a "mouse" or "sloppy" window focus policy might allow
-	window focus to slip away while changing puzzles (if the new window no longer includes the pointer).
+Linux Note:  a "mouse" or "sloppy" window focus policy might allow window focus to slip away while changing puzzles (if the new window no longer includes the pointer).
 In this case, simply move the cursor back onto the puzzle window.
 This annoyance does NOT occur with a systemwide "click" policy.

 -----------------------------------------------------------------

-### Problems with "puller" or "ibox" embedded solvers
+### Problems with "iplr3r" or "ibox3r" embedded solvers
-These are old solvers that have significant limitations, including rapid growth of memory usage, puzzles that are too large or have too many boxes to handle.
+These are old solvers that have significant limitations, including rapid growth of memory usage, for puzzles that are too large or have too many boxes to handle.
 They seem to still exit gracefully, and when they do, simply use "hbox" using the period-key.
-On the other hand, the "puller" will generally give the most efficient solutions, when it does work.
+On the other hand, "iplr3r" will generally give the most efficient solutions, when it does work.
+So it's usually worth trying first.

 -----------------------------------------------------------------